Invoice Data Capture:

 Optical Character Recognition (OCR) is a technology used to convert different types of documents, such as scanned paper documents, PDFs, or images captured by a digital camera, into machine-readable text.

-In the context of invoice data capture, OCR scans the invoice to extract critical information such as vendor names, invoice numbers, dates, and amounts.
-By automating the data extraction process, OCR reduces the need for manual data entry, thus minimizing errors and speeding up invoice processing.
+In the context of Invoice Data Capture, OCR scans invoices to extract critical information such as vendor names, invoice numbers, dates, and amounts.
+By automating extraction, OCR reduces manual data entry, minimizes errors, and speeds up invoice processing - especially when combined with invoice validation and exception workflows.

 OCR technology is fundamental in transforming physical documents into digital data that can be easily managed and integrated into accounting systems.